 The equilibrium configuration for a given electric field is determined by imposing that the derivative of $F$ with respect to $P^\lambda$ vanishes (see more details in the SI).
 The coercive field corresponds to the smallest electric field required to overcome the energy barrier.
 This will happen when the force exerted by the electric field matches the maximum force along the reaction path \cite{Kim2002}.
 It may be expressed as

-where $E[\lambda]$ is the NEB energy profile, shown in figure \ref{fig:switch}, $\Delta P_\mathcal{E}$ is the change in dipole moment along the field between the initial and final state and the prime indicates the derivative with respect to $\lambda$.
-(See SI for a detailed derivation.) $\Delta P_\mathcal{E}$ depends on the orientation of the electric field with respect to the domain wall and the minimal coercive field is obtained when the field is oriented parallel to the spontaneous polarization.
-For example, in the case of 180 degree DWs we have $\Delta P^{180}_\mathcal{E} = 2ab \cos{\theta}P_0^{2D}$, with $P_0^{2D}$ the spontaneous 2D polarization and $\theta$ the angle between the electric field and the DW.
+where $E[\lambda]$ is the NEB energy profile, shown in figure \ref{fig:switch}, $\Delta P_\mathcal{E}$ is the change in dipole moment along the field between the initial and final states and the prime indicates the derivative with respect to $\lambda$.
+(See SI for a detailed derivation.) $\Delta P_\mathcal{E}$ depends on the orientation of the electric field with respect to the DW and the minimal coercive field is obtained when the field is oriented parallel to the spontaneous polarization.
+For example, in the case of 180$^\circ$ DWs we have $\Delta P^{180^\circ}_\mathcal{E} = 2ab \cos{\theta}P_0^{2D}$, where $P_0^{2D}$ is the spontaneous 2D polarization and $\theta$ the angle between the electric field and the DW.